coloursofnoise/Resources/Audio:-How-Tos.md

 ## How-To: Audio mods without replacing original sounds

-You'll need FMOD Studio 1.10.* and the Celeste FMOD project.
+You'll need FMOD Studio 1.10.* (compatible with WINE) and the Celeste FMOD project.
 Both can be found on the FMOD downloads page.
 **Make sure to read the EULA.**

 1. Assign your events to a **new bank per mod.**